viadeo/kasper-framework/doc/source/guide/3_defining_a_platform/11_using_authorization.rst

 A Role represents a list of permissions.
 For example, an administrator Role can have delete, read and write permissions.

-To define roles for Command or/and a Query just add `XKaspeRequireRoless` annotation in specifying which roles you want to check for the resource.
+To define roles for Command or/and a Query just add `XKasperRequireRoles` annotation in specifying which roles you want to check for the resource.

 .. code-block:: java
     :linenos:

-    import com.viadeo.kasper.security.annotation.XKaspeRequireRoles;
+    import com.viadeo.kasper.security.annotation.XKasperRequireRoles;

-    @XKaspeRequireRoles(values = {"admin", "reader"})
+    @XKasperRequireRoles(values = {"admin", "reader"})
     public class CreateStuffCommand implements Command {
         ...
     }